jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for grouped and non-contiguous chart ranges.
 - Added support for `Jiff` date/time civil types.
-- Added worksheet outline groupings.
-- Added worksheet background images.

 See the full [Release Notes and Changelog].